 A weekly email will be sent out reviewing the week at Merry-Go-Round.
 This is to help you know what your child has been up to at school and to offer a chance for you to encourage your child to share with you while you ask questions to promote this communication.

-Merry-Go-Round will usually follow the Bismarck Public School Calendar with some exceptions.
+Merry-Go-Round will usually closely follow the Bismarck Public School Calendar.
 There is a calendar included in this handbook. *On storm days, we will notify you of school cancellations via local radio station.
 Please tune in on days that may be questionable.
 For the safety of the children, we may cancel school even though the Bismarck Public Schools are in session.

 Thank You so much for taking the time to read this handbook.